Flexible placements of periodic graphs in the plane: Characterising flexible 2-periodic frameworks

-It is an open question to whether a graph has a flexible placement of a $\mathbb{Z}^2$-gain graph in $\mathbb{R}^2$ if it has a type 3 flexible 2-lattice NBAC-colouring.
+It is an open question whether the existence of a type 3 flexible 2-lattice NBAC-colouring implies the existence of a flexible placement of a $\mathbb{Z}^2$-gain graph in $\mathbb{R}^2$.
 As this is the case for all other types of flexible $2$-lattice NBAC-colourings, we would conjecture the following.

 \begin{conjecture} Let $G$ be a $\mathbb{Z}^2$-gain graph with type 3 flexible 2-lattice NBAC-colouring.
 Then there exists a full placement-lattice $(p,L)$ of $G$ in $\mathbb{R}^2$ such that $(G,p,L)$ is a flexible full $2$-periodic framework. \end{conjecture}